mattkcole/blog_hugo/content/post/2020-09-27-more-with-less-how-data-augmentation-can-boost-model-performance.md

-What I really love about these images is they really do look like different images of quesadillas.
-Some are darker, some are lighter, it appears as if we have a whole bunch of vantage points (thanks to the perspective warping which I love!).
-These synthetically generated images will allow our model to better generalize to new images of Mexican foods as the style of the image changed, but they all remain qualitatively quesadillas.
+What I really love about these images is they really do look like different pictures of quesadillas.
+Some are darker, some are lighter, and it appears as if we have a whole bunch of vantage points (thanks to the perspective warping which I love!).
+These synthetically generated images will allow our model to better generalize to new images of Mexican foods as the style of the image changed, but they all remain qualitatively unchanged - still tasty quesadillas.

 Thanks for reading!
 Let me know if you have any comments or questions below!